Fury-2K/100DaysOfSwiftUI/README.md

 In this app we learned `\.self` uses hasable to uniquely identify the values.
 This app teaches deeper coredata knowledge than the last project.
 This is more of a code wise project than the UI part.
 <img src="Screenshots/proj12_1.png" height= "500"> | <img src="Screenshots/proj12_2.png" height= "500">
 --- | ---

+# Having trouble ?

+If you are having trouble with this project or if you find any bugs, do open a new issue and describe the problem.
+Alternatively, you can drop me a mail @ manas.agrawal990@gmail.com.
+Spread the word!

+## Follow if you like it, ⭐️ if you love it.

 # Credits
 Paul Hudson aka twostraws